wombathead/wombathead.github.io/archive/2019-11-17-friendship-paradox.markdown

 Now, $$\mu$$ and $$\sigma^2$$ are both obviously non-negative.
-For a graph with varying degrees among its nodes, we also have that the two values are also strictly positive (i.e. non-zero).
+For a graph with varying degrees among its nodes, we also have that the two values are also strictly positive (i.e. positive and non-zero).
 Hence the average degree of a randomly chosen friend is strictly greater than the average degree of a random node.

 Hopefully this had shed some light on what I find to be an interesting result from graph theory and statistics -- I particularly like it as it says a lot and